By: 10xT Reader – Chris Sheehy

 After 12 hours of flying, we landed in Honolulu and had 3 hours to kill before our next flight.
 We knew some drinks would definitely fix the last 12 hours of sitting in economy, so we took advantage of our Priority Pass Select membership to visit the Hawaiian Airlines Plumeria Lounge for some beer and snacks!

 After landing in Kauai we picked up our rental Jeep, which would have cost $600 out of pocket!
-We decided to use our $300 travel credit from the Chase Sapphire Reserve® and used 17,000 Ultimate Rewards points for the remainder.
-That covered all but $26 of the cost.
+We decided to use our $300 annual travel credit from the Chase Sapphire Reserve® and booked the rest through the Chase Travel portal.
+At the time of our trip, this gave us a fixed 1.5 cents per point value, so we used 17,000 Ultimate Rewards points to cover all but $26.
+Today, that has been replaced by the Points Boost feature, which offers up to 2x value on select hotels and flights booked through the portal.

 After getting the rental car, we went to our hotel for the night.
 We stayed at Kauai Shores hotel at it was all we needed for our jet-lagged selves.
 The total for one night came to $153.44.
 With the Barclay Arrival Plus, we essentially “erased” this travel purchase with our Arrival miles.
 15,400 miles covered the cost of the hotel and it was very easy to erase the purchase online using the credit card portal.